Computational Indistinguishability between Quantum States and Its Cryptographic Application: A Generalization of

-The generalized problem \QSCDC\ also enjoys useful cryptographic properties.
-We first present the trapdoor property of \QSCDC .
-In the case of \QSCDFF , we embed only a single bit into the quantum states $\rho_\pi^{+}$ and $\rho_\pi^{-}$.
-This is possible because its trapdoor information $\pi$ is a permutation of order two.
-Since $\pi$ is of order $m\geq 2$ in \QSCDC , $m$ bits can be embedded into the quantum states $\rho_\pi^{(0)},...,\rho_\pi^{(m-1)}$.
+This new problem \QSCDC\ also enjoys useful cryptographic properties.
+We first present a trapdoor of \QSCDC .
+In the case of \QSCDFF , because its trapdoor information $\pi$ is a permutation of order two, we encode only a single bit into the both quantum states $\rho_\pi^{+}$ and $\rho_\pi^{-}$.
+On the contrary, since \QSCDC\ uses a permutation $\pi$ of order $m\geq 2$, it is possible to encode $\log{m}$ bits into the $m$ quantum states $\rho_\pi^{(0)},...,\rho_\pi^{(m-1)}$.